 Sample: Goldie – Inner City Life

-It’s impossible to ignore High Contrast’s contribution to drum and bass, but here he pops up on grime lord Wiley’s 2008 album See Clear Now.
-Often disregarded by many as a reputable Wiley album (including the man himself), High Contrast’s production on I Need To Be isn’t necessarily a saving grace either, but it does pay homage to another DnB classic – Goldie’s Inner City Life.
+See Clear Now is often disregarded by many as a reputable Wiley album (including by the man himself), due to its scattered sound and cheap songwriting.
+High Contrast’s production on I Need To Be isn’t necessarily a saving grace either, but it does pay homage to another dnb classic – Goldie’s Inner City Life.

 Sample: Marcia Hines – I’ve Got the Music in Me

 Using vocal and instrumental chops from Marcia Hine’s I’ve Got The Music In Me, and weaving them in and out of rhythmic percussive production, High Contrast channelled disco vibes for 2004’s Racing Green.
 The self-directed The Shining-nodding video is a somewhat contrapuntal backdrop for one of High Contrast’s more under-appreciated singles.